-A student who wishes to specialise in Midwifery and Neonatal Nursing should have a four-year Bachelor's degree in Nursing with Midwifery and Neonatal Nursing as a major, or a three-year Bachelor's degree in Nursing and a diploma in Midwifery.
+A student who wishes to specialise in Midwifery and Neonatal Nursing should have a four-year Bachelor's degree in Nursing Science with Midwifery and Neonatal Nursing as a major, or a three-year Bachelor's degree in Nursing Science and a diploma in Midwifery.

-Module code Descriptive name Credits VPEK874 Clinical Psychiatric Nursing 32 VPEK875 Psychiatric Nursing Skills and Methods 32 VPEK876 Psychiatric Nursing Practice, Leadership and Consultation 32 VPEP884 Psychiatric Community Nursing Practice 48 VPES873 Mini-dissertation: Psychiatric Nursing 112 VPKN874 Research Methodology 32 VPVK874 The Specialist Midwife as Practitioner, Leader and Consultant 16 VPVK875 The Specialist Midwife as Clinician in Ante-, Lintra- and Postpartum Context 32 VPVK876 The Specialist Midwife as Clinicist in the Neonatal Context 16 VPVP884 Midwifery and Neonatal Nursing: Practicals 48 VPVS873 Mini-dissertation: Midwifery and Neonatal Nursing 112
+Module code Descriptive name Credits VPEK874 Clinical Psychiatric Community Nursing 32 VPEK875 Psychiatric Community Nursing Skills and Methods 32 VPEK876 Psychiatric Community Nursing Practice, Leadership and Consultation 32 VPEP884 Psychiatric Community Nursing Practice 48 VPES873 Mini-dissertation: Psychiatric Community Nursing 112 VPKN874 Research Methodology 32 VPVK874 The Specialist Midwife as Practitioner, Leader and Consultant 16 VPVK875 The Specialist Midwife as Clinician in Ante-, Intra- and Postpartum Context 32 VPVK876 The Specialist Midwife as Clinician in the Neonatal Context 16 VPVP884 Midwifery and Neonatal Nursing: Science: Practica 48 VPVS873 Mini-dissertation: Midwifery and Neonatal Nursing Science 112

-G.1.24.5.3 Curriculum G834P: Psychiatric Nursing
+G.1.24.5.3 Curriculum G834P: Psychiatric Community Nursing

-The student should be able to register as a nursing specialist in Psychiatric Nursing by the South African Council of Nursing.
+The student should be able to apply to register as a nursing specialist in Psychiatric Community Nursing by the South African Nursing Council.
 He/she should be able to:

-- a) facilitate the promotion, maintenance and restoring of mental health: - demonstrate critical-analytical, problem-solving mental skills, as well as apply ethical principles in the nursing practice; - integrate professional and personal values and norms in ethical-legal practising of Psychiatric Nursing; - d) gather, analyse and evaluate mental health information critically; - show awareness regarding the importance of effective learning strategies, responsible citizenship, culture sensitivity, teaching, occupational matters and entrepreneurial capabilities in Psychiatric Nursing; - f) organise and manage effectively himself/herself and activities in Mental Health: - g) facilitate psychiatric health care as a specialist researcher, practitioner, leader therapist, consultant and companion; - h) apply intra- and interpersonal skills in the handling of stress and conflict to facilitate his/her own pursuit of wholeness, as well as that of others;

-- i) work as an independent practitioner, leader and consultant together with other disciplines within the health care system and the community health services in order to promote, maintain and restore mental health, and to promote an effective lifestyle; - j) apply advanced scientific principles regarding Psychiatric Community Nursing; - k) act as a health service facilitator to supply quality Psychiatric Nursing; - utilise and bring about reference sources or mobilise them by means of the development of networks; - m) create and/or use teaching opportunities to facilitate and optimise mental health: - n) contribute significantly to the formulation of mental health policies in Nursing; - o) maintain professional excellence and capability by continual learning; and - p) use science and technology effectively and critically, showing responsibility regarding the environment and the health of others.
+- a) facilitate the promotion, maintenance and restoring of mental health; - b) demonstrate critical-analytical, problem-solving mental skills, as well as apply ethical principles in the nursing practice; - c) integrate professional and personal values and norms in ethical-legal practising of Psychiatric Community Nursing; - d) gather, analyse and evaluate mental health information critically; - show awareness regarding the importance of effective learning strategies, responsible citizenship, culture sensitivity, teaching, occupational matters and entrepreneurial capabilities in Psychiatric Community Nursing; - f) organise and manage effectively himself/herself and activities in Mental Health; - g) facilitate psychiatric health care as a specialist researcher, practitioner, leader therapist, consultant and companion; - apply intra- and interpersonal skills in the handling of stress and conflict to facilitate his/her own pursuit of wholeness, as well as that of others; - work as an independent practitioner, leader and consultant together with other disciplines within the health care system and the community health services in order to promote, maintain and restore mental health, and to promote an effective lifestyle; - apply advanced scientific principles regarding Psychiatric Community Nursing; - act as a health service facilitator to render quality Psychiatric Community Nursing; - utilise and bring about reference sources or mobilise them by means of the development of networks; - m) create and/or use teaching opportunities to facilitate and optimise mental health; - n) contribute significantly to the formulation of mental health policies in Nursing; - o) maintain professional excellence and capability by continual learning; and - use science and technology effectively and critically, showing responsibility regarding the environment and the health of others.